RuneBlaze/atomicx/DOCS.md

 # atomicx Documentation

-atomicx is an easy-to-use atomics library for Python, providing atomic integer and boolean operations.
+atomicx is an easy-to-use atomics library for Python, providing atomic integer, boolean, and float operations.
 This documentation provides an overview of the package and its usage.

 ## Installation